chapati/beam-wiki/Instructions-for-Command-Line-Wallet.md

 ```

 # Known limitations
-* CPU without SSE3 instruction set are not supported
+* CPUs without SSE3 instruction set are not supported